dlilien/ImpDAR/README.md

 ### Dependencies

 #### Required
-*Python 3* The package is tested on Python 3.7+.
-Older versions may work, but we have stopped testing on 2.7 since it has reached end of life.
-You can probably get 2.7 to work still, but no guarantees.
+[Python 3](http://python.org) The package is tested on Python 3.7 to 3.10.
+It is probably best to upgrade ot one of those versions, but 3.6 is likely to work though not tested while older versions are unlikely to work.
+3.11 should be fine on the ImpDAR side, though you may issues with finding prebuilt binaries for some dependencies.

 You also need:
 [numpy](http://www.scipy.org),